 Databases

-Now, let’s try to implement a database on our flask application.
-We will import SQLAlchemy first.
+Now, let’s try to implement a database on our Flask application.
+We will use SQLAlchemy ORM and SQLite database for this app.

 from flask_sqlalchemy import SQLAlchemy